-STEM CELL-DERIVED
+STEM CELL-BASED

 EMBRYO MODELS

-Advancing our understanding of
+Advancing our understanding of gametogenesis and early embryogenesis

-with human induced pluripotent stem cells (hiPSCs).
+with human induced pluripotent stem cells (hiPSCs)

 The Pluripotent Stem cells for Inherited Diseases and Embryonic Research (PSIDER) program is intended for biomedical research with human induced pluripotent stem cells (hiPSCs).
 This program focuses on developing alternatives to human embryo research aimed at providing knowledge for the prevention and treatment of serious hereditary diseases.

-Read on about the PSIDER program here (in Dutch).
+Read more about PSIDER (in Dutch).

 Our consortia